-Lake Access for Non-Motorized Boats is now complete!
-There are new picnic tables in the park as well.
-Thank you to the many volunteers who helped trim the bushes, put up the temporary sign (banner), construct the picnic tables, and to the Town for hauling away the rubbish and placing the tables in time for Old Home Days! ( July 2016)
+The Lake Access for Non-Motorized Boats and first picnic tables started the official park in July 2016.
+Thank you to the many volunteers who helped with the original clearing, temporary signs, constructed the picnic tables, and to the Town for hauling away the rubbish and placing the tables in time for the 2016 Old Home Days!

-Organizations: Town of Enfield, Mascoma Lake Association, Mascoma Sailing Club, Upper Valley Board of Realtors, Upper Valley Lake Sunapee Regional Planning Commission, DHMC, Friends of the Northern Rail Trail, NH Dept of Transportation.
+Organizations: Town of Enfield, Enfield Village Association, Mascoma Lake Association, Mascoma Sailing Club, Upper Valley Board of Realtors, Upper Valley Lake Sunapee Regional Planning Commission, DHMC, Friends of the Northern Rail Trail, NH Dept of Transportation.